 Tarso Luís Ramos (executive director) has been researching the U.S. Right for over two decades, contributing numerous articles and reports on Christian Right, anti-immigrant, anti-labor, and anti-environmental movements and campaigns.
 Under his leadership, PRA has launched several new initiatives, on subjects including the export of U.S.-style homophobic campaigns abroad, the spread of Islamophobia, and the Right’s investment in redefining religious liberty to assert a right to discriminate.
 Ramos previously served as founding director of Western States Center’s racial justice program.
 Throughout the 1990s, Tarso worked in various western states to counteract anti-gay campaigns, right-wing militias, and other organized threats to social justice.
 As director of the Wise Use Public Exposure Project in the mid-’90s, he monitored the Right’s anti-union and anti-environmental campaigns.

 Eric Ethington (communications director) has been specializing in political messaging, communications strategy, and public relations for more than a decade.
 Hailing from Salt Lake City, he was the original founder of PRIDEinUtah and the Queer Quorum.
 He also has a background in electoral politics, working on more than 20 winning campaigns.
-Eric’s writing, advocacy work, and research have been featured on MSNBC, CNN, Fox News, CNBC, the New York Times, The Telegraph, and The Public Eye.
+Eric’s writing, advocacy work, and research have been featured on MSNBC, CNN, Fox News, CNBC, the New York Times, The Guardian, and The Public Eye magazine.
 He has also worked as a radio host, pundit, blogger, and activist.

 Contact Eric at firstname.lastname@example.org, or on Twitter at @EricEthington